Christmas Break Tips: Use the Gap Week To Plan Ahead

 Take a few days out of the office.
 Don’t check email.
 Ignore social media.
 Respectfully ignore your coworkers.
 Set some clear, reasonable boundaries between you and work.

 Only by resting can you start the new year with a clean slate.
-Whether you’ve been at your church for six months or 10 years, it’s always best to begin each new season with a fresh start.
+Whether you’ve been at your church for six months or 10 years, it’s best to begin each new season with a fresh start.

 When you’ve allowed yourself some space from your work, take the time to think about your results from the past year.
 What went well?
 What can you change to make next year better?